-We announced the general availability of BoxSize mobile measurement solution on the Honeywell Marketplace.
-In addition, BoxSize was approved for Honeywell's Global Vendor Program BoxSize and is now available to provide highly accurate mobile measurement solutions for thousands of Honeywell clients.
+Our BoxSize mobile measurement solution is available on the Honeywell Marketplace.
+In addition, BoxSize was approved for Honeywell's Global Vendor Program, and is available to provide highly accurate mobile measurement solutions for thousands of Honeywell clients.
 We also developed a new dashboard for the courier companies to have all the required data about each package in one place.
 It includes package dimensions, pictures, scan geo location and more.
 The dashboard also let the courier use Webhooks, which allows him to get the information from his own system.

-In 2020, we announced our partnership with Datalogic, a global leader in the automatic data capture and process automation markets.
+In 2020, we announced our partnership with Datalogic, a company focused on the automatic data capture and process automation markets.
 The partnership makes our BoxSize measurement solution available to thousands of Datalogic customers in the Transportation and Logistics vertical.